 The Elizabeth Neuffer Fellowship is open to women journalists worldwide whose work focuses on human rights and social justice issues.
 Journalists working in print, broadcast and/or Internet-based media, including freelancers, are eligible to apply.
-Applicants must have a minimum of three years experience in journalism.
+Applicants must have a minimum of three years professional experience working full-time in news media.
+Internships do not count toward professional experience.
 Non-native English speakers must have excellent written and verbal English skills in order to fully participate in and benefit from the program.

 The fellow will be selected by a committee made up of family and friends of Elizabeth Neuffer and IWMF Advisory Council members.
 Consideration of candidates will be based on their complete applications, the caliber and promise of their reporting on human rights and social justice issues, and their personal statements explaining how the fellowship would be a transformative experience for their careers.
 Finalists for the fellowship may be interviewed by the IWMF and the Fellowship selection committee.

 WHAT IS THE TIMELINE FOR THE NEUFFER FELLOWSHIP?

 The seven-month program begins in the Fall and concludes in the Spring every year.
 The program will include both an orientation session at the start of the fellowship and a wrap-up at the end.
 The fellow must complete the entire seven-month program.

 WHAT EXPENSES WILL BE COVERED?